openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

             - As strings
             - If there is an enum, the input value is checked against the enum
             - NOTE the code needs to be changed to add the behaviour of what the enum should do
+      - delete_&lt;resource path&gt;
+        - Function callback for DELETE
+        - generates code for arguments checking.
+          - checks if an enum exists
+          - list the pattern if exists
+        - Note: all semantics of this function needs to be implemented.
   - Global variables.
     For each resource a set of global variables are created.
     Global variables exist for: